 - jslib Releases

 Dates on this page represent Cloud Server and Web releases.
-Bitwarden incrementally updates each client application (Desktop, Browser Extension, Mobile, etc.) following the initial release date to ensure feature efficacy and stability.
-As a result, client applications should expect listed features following the initial release.
+Bitwarden incrementally updates each client application (Desktop, Browser Extension, Mobile, etc.) and for self-hosted servers following the initial release date to ensure feature efficacy and stability.
+As a result, client applications and self-hosted servers should expect listed features following the initial release.

 To be notified of Release Announcements, subscribe to the Bitwarden Status RSS Feed.